draytht/Car-Hub-Shop/README.md

 User Registration and Login: The UserPageController.java and LoginController.java class handles user registration and login functionalities.
 It connects to a MySQL database for user data storage which hosted online.

-Database Connection: we hosted the database online.
-For the feature to view the database changes, we have:

-- Host: carhubservice-carhub.a.aivencloud.com
-- Port: 23563
-- User: carhubuser
-- Password: AVNS_LrzqoWReIY1UfSOroMi
-- Database: carhub
+Database Connection: has been hosted online for 24/7

 The set up database is not required, only applied when you want to review the changes in carhub database.